Jamaica Ladies

 About the Author

-Christine Walker is assistant professor of history at Yale-NUS College in Singapore.
+Christine Walker is associate professor of history at the University of Hong Kong.

 For more information about Christine Walker, visit the Author Page.